Dialectical Reconciliation via Structured Argumentative Dialogues: Background: Deductive Argumentation

-In the context of dialectical reconciliation, conflicting knowledge exists between participating agents.
-To account for that, we make use of a general definition of a \emph{counterargument}, that is, an argument opposing another argument by emphasizing points of conflict on the premises or claim of the argument.
+To account for conflicting knowledge between agents, we will make use of a general definition of a \emph{counterargument}, that is, an argument opposing another argument by emphasizing points of conflict on the premises or claim of the argument.
 With a slight abuse of notation: